-Mosaics and Murals of Harvey WA are a much sort out attraction in the south west.
-You will find these unique mosaics at the entrances to Harvey, Binningup, Clifton Park, Cookernup, Myalup & Yarloop.
+Mosaics and Murals of Harvey WA are a much sought out attraction in the south west.
+You will find these unique mosaics at the entrances to Harvey, Binningup, Brunswick Junction, Clifton Park, Cookernup, Myalup, Yarloop.
 Other mosaics can be seen at the Harvey Visitor Centre and the Australind Shopping Centre.

 Mosaic 1 - A Breath of Fresh Air (Shire of Harvey Logo)